lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 -------
 Lubuntu ships with version 1.5.11 of printers.

-How to launch
+How to Launch
 -------------
-To launch printers from the menu :menuselection:`Preferences --> Printers` or run
+To launch Printers from the menu :menuselection:`Preferences --> Printers` or run

 .. code::